 FAQ on Information on Pesticide Products

 You can search our database of authorised pesticide products.
-The easiest way is to type in the 'MAPP Number' which is given on the pesticide label.
+The easiest way is to type in the 'MAPP Number' which is given on the plant protection product label.
 Otherwise you can use the product name.
-If the pesticide has an authorisation, the database will show you details including the expiry date.
-If you click on the name of the product in the table it will take you to full details of the product's authorisation including its Notice of Authorisation.
+If the plant protection product has an authorisation, the database will show you details including the expiry date.
+If you click on the name of the product in the table, it will take you to full details of the product's authorisation including its Notice of Authorisation.

-As explained above you can check the authorisation status of a product by using our website database (see Q1).
+As explained above you can check the authorisation status of a product by using our website database.
 If your search results in no record for the product that means the product is no longer authorised.
-If this is the case you will need to dispose of it responsibly.
+If this is the case, you will need to dispose of it responsibly.
 Professional users will need to contact a specialist company that deals with these types of products.
 Amateur users should contact their local Civic Amenity site and ask them for guidance on disposal.

-Please note: It is illegal to use or store any pesticide product that is no longer authorised.
-In some cases the authorisation for using the pesticide product on a particular crop or situation may end before the expiry date for the pesticide product.
+Please note: It is illegal to use or store any plant protection product that is no longer authorised.
+In some cases, the authorisation for using the plant protection product on a particular crop or situation may end before the expiry date for the plant protection product.
 If you wish to check whether this is the case, please see question 3 or contact us.

 You will need to: